 But first, as with any home automation products, you need to make sure you have a compatible phone or tablet to look after them.
 In most cases, an iPhone/iPad running iOS 10 or better should be sufficient, and any Android phones running OS 4.4 or better should work.
 Prior to purchasing anything, be sure to check out any minimum system requirements if you’re not sure whether you can support them.
-Most smart home apps are built with current phones in mind, but can typically support older generations as well.
+Most smart home apps are built with current phones in mind but can typically support older generations as well.
 You’ll need to register accounts with pretty well all companies you’ve bought the products of, but it’s to be expected.

 The Evolution of Smart Home Cooperation

 Just a couple short years ago, the industry standard for smart home co-operation was largely done through partner programs.
-IFTTT (If this then that) and Works with Nest were basically the benchmarks for which you wanted to gauge your smart home products’ ability to play well with other products.
-IFTTT is still around, but Google finally migrated the last bits of Works with Nest nearly 6 years after they first bought them, and I’d say more modern benchmarking is probably based on whether they work with modern voice assistants, since those are becoming commonplace in homes these days.
+IFTTT (If this then that) and Works with Nest were basically the benchmarks by which you wanted to gauge your smart home products’ ability to play well with other products.
+IFTTT is still around, but Google finally migrated the last bits of Works with Nest nearly 6 years after they first bought them, and I’d say more modern benchmarking is probably based on whether they work with modern voice assistants—since those are becoming commonplace in homes these days.

 Do you have any Voice Assistants at home?

 In the last couple years, voice assistant support has really picked up with smart lighting.
-Whereas so much of smart lighting was app driven in the past, just about everybody has caught up with the world of voice assistants and just about every manufacturer out there offers Google Home or Amazon Echo support.
-In fact, LIFX now have bundles that come with Echos and Echo Dots.
+Whereas so much of smart lighting was app driven in the past, just about everybody has caught up with the world of voice assistants, and just about every manufacturer out there offers Google Home or Amazon Echo support.
+In fact, LIFX now has bundles that come with Echos and Echo Dots.
 If you already have existing smart lights and want to connect them to your voice assistant, check Google Home or Amazon’s requirements and capabilities beforehand to see if your products are supported or if you need to upgrade.
-For example, the oldest generation of Philips Hue Bridges are not supported by either assistant and if you have one, you’ll need to upgrade to the current generation bridge.
+For example, the oldest generation of Philips Hue Bridges is not supported by either assistant, and if you have one, you’ll need to upgrade to the current generation bridge.
 The Amazon Echo Plus might offer basic functionality to your Hue lights without a bridge, but anything more and you’ll need to upgrade.

 Picking your smart lighting

 Then there is the vanity/entertainment aspect.
 These are lights that you get for the sake of enhancing the look of your living spaces.
-This is where you’d look to Philips Hue’s strip lights or my personal favourites which are Nanoleaf’s panel lights.
+This is where you’d look to Philips Hue’s strip lights—or my personal favourites, which are Nanoleaf’s panel lights.
 I don’t have a good reason to buy Nanoleaf’s Panel Lights, but I’ve really liked the look of them ever since I first saw them.
 I have a couple DJ friends who have these lights and will run patterns or color schemes while they’re mixing music to help keep them motivated.

 Do you want bulbs or fixtures?

 When I first did this blog in 2018, indoor smart lighting was 95% bulbs and 5% fixtures.
 While the market is still dominated by bulbs, there are far more fixture options now.
 If your dusty old hallway light just isn’t cutting it anymore, you can replace it completely with a smart fixture.
 A couple years ago, the only fixtures available were pretty standard overhead fixtures like the Hue Ambience Aluminium fixture.
-There are now pendant lights, smart wall lamps, floor lamps and even bedside lamps!
+There are now pendant lights, smart wall lamps, floor lamps, and even bedside lamps!
 All of these options are very contemporary and fit in very well with all forms of modern home decor.

 What you should know about picking smart bulbs